Illegal drug trade: Background

 The effects of the illegal drug trade in the United States can be seen in a range of political, economic and social aspects.
 Increasing drug related violence can be tied to the racial tension that arose during the late 20th century along with the political upheaval prevalent throughout the 1960s and 70s.
 The second half of the 20th century was a period when increased wealth, and increased discretionary spending, increased the demand for illicit drugs in certain areas of the United States.
-Large-scale drug trafficking is one of the few capital crimes, and may result in a death sentence prescribed at the federal level when it involves killing.
+Large-scale drug trafficking is one of the capital crimes, and may result in a death sentence prescribed at the federal level when it involves murder.